billwallis/billwallis.github.io/index.md

 <span style="color:grey" size=1>[https://github.com/Bilbottom/daily-tracker](https://github.com/Bilbottom/daily-tracker)</span>

 Not sure where all your time goes?
-I wasn't either, so this application generates a pop-up box every 15 minutes (configurable) for me to enter what I'm working on
+I wasn't either, so this application generates a pop-up box every 15 minutes (configurable) for me to enter what I'm working on.

 <div style="text-align: center;">